rust-game-samples/actix_web_sample/todo_app/README.md

 Simple example of MongoDB usage with Actix Web.
 For more information on the MongoDB Rust driver, visit the [documentation](https://docs.rs/mongodb/2.0.0/mongodb/index.html) and [source code](https://github.com/mongodb/mongo-rust-driver).

+For more information on JWT specifications, please click [here](https://jwt.io/).

 ## Basic Usage

 ### Install MongoDB